Last Updated: Dec 28, 2021

 Network administrators that have not acknowledged the existence of IPv6 do so at the peril of their employers and customers.
-This is due to not only technology moving forward into a new standard, but the fact that the number of IPv4 addresses is nearly exhausted on a global level.
-Getting IPv4 blocks are NOT an assumption and require documentation and justification – which means that if you need routable IPv4 space – get in line with everyone else.
+This is due to not only technology moving forward according to new standards and best practices, but the fact that the number of IPv4 addresses is nearly exhausted on a global level.
+Acquiring IPv4 blocks is NOT a guarantee and requires documentation and justification – which means that if you need routable IPv4 space – get in line with everyone else and/or bring your wallet.

 While the deployment and migration to IPv6 is not common, let’s dig into how we can help the Network Operations team with this “IPv6 Migration Top 5”.